Skip to content

 Set the device AP's SSID to blend in

 Any SSID is valid.
-The default [DeviceName] ZT is intentionally distinctive; change it in Settings → WiFi → AP → SSID to match the environment.
+The default [DeviceName] ZT is intentionally distinctive; change it in the app's Settings to match the environment.
+(The AP itself underpins the TraceNetwork mesh, renaming it is purely for blending in.)

 Common patterns

-• Hidden SSID — set the SSID and tick Hidden to suppress beaconing entirely.
-The web UI is reachable by any client that knows the name.
+• Hidden SSID, set the SSID and enable Hidden to suppress beaconing entirely.

 Caveats